 Information on the Finance Program

-The finance field is broad-based, offering career opportunities in four distinct areas:
+The finance field is broad-based, offering career opportunities in at least three distinct areas:

 Analysis and management of investments or the sale of securities to individuals for investing purposes.
 The two distinct career tracks are financial analysis, which is mathematical in nature, and sales, which is highly people-oriented.